Short-tailed chinchilla: Reproduction

-Defense Mechanisms
+Defense mechanisms

 Although they're not usually aggressive, pet chinchillas can develop a nipping tendency if handled improperly.
 If nipped or bitten by a predator, chinchillas can release tufts of hair, in order to escape.
-This leaves the predator with a mouth full of fur and is called a "fur slip.”
+This leaves the predator with a mouth full of fur and is called a "fur slip".
 A fur slip happens when a chinchilla releases tufts of its hair to escape its predator.
 With pet chinchillas, fur slip occurs while owners are holding their pets tightly or if the chinchilla is stressed.

-Vocal Sounds
+Vocal sounds

 In order to communicate, short-tailed chinchillas vocalize and have specific calls.
 There are ten distinct sounds emitted by chinchillas and each varies based on the context of the situation.
 Chinchillas will make a whistle-like sound, growl, or chatter their teeth to warn and alarm others of danger.
 Short-tailed chinchillas have also been known to emit hiss-and-spit noises if provoked and a cooing sound while mating.

 Habitat

 Short-tailed chinchillas primarily live in self-dug burrows or crevices of rocky areas with shrubs and grasses nearby, usually mountainous grasslands.
-Typically, their habitat is has a sparse cover of thorny shrubs, cacti, and patches of succulents.
+Typically, their habitat has a sparse cover of thorny shrubs, cacti, and patches of succulents.
 Chinchillas live in arid climates at high altitudes with temperature dropping at night.
 Due to their environmental surroundings, chinchillas have adapted to expend less energy by having a low metabolic rate.
 Chinchillas are nocturnal creatures, often foraging for food at dusk and dawn.